 - 4 cups cooked farro ( see notes) or sub other grains (quinoa, wild rice, wheat or rye berries)

 - 1 large bunch Italian parsley, chopped, tender stems OK

 - 1/4 cup mint, chopped ( or basil)

 - 1 pound cherry tomatoes, cut in half (or use conventional or heirloom tomatoes, diced)

-Place cooked farro in large bowl along with parsley, mint ( or basil) cucumber, tomatoes and onions, and give a stir.
+- Place cooked, cooled farro in a large bowl along with parsley, mint ( or basil) cucumber, tomatoes and onions, and give a stir.

-This is a great make-ahead salad for lunches during the workweek- it keeps well!
+This is a great make-ahead salad for lunches during the workweek- it keeps up to 4 days.

 Cook 2 cups dry farro in a large pot of salted boiling water, like you would pasta.
 Add a splash of vinegar and a bay leaf for flavor.
 Cook until tender ( 30-40 minutes) drain and cool.
 Yeilds about 4 cups.

 - Fat: 7.8 g